The demands of a growing human population often clash with the needs of nature, a fact that regularly sparks political debate in Switzerland.

 For migrating birds, a sanctuary in southern Switzerland serves as a key rest stop.
 The Bolle di Magadino reserve, a wetland of international importance, is one of the nation's few protected biodiverse areas.
 Our reportage offers a closer look.

 Other border-crossing visitors are less welcome.
 Many mountain farmers with herds of sheep want to eliminate predators like wolves and lynx – two species already driven to local extinction in the 19th and early 20th centuries.
-Wolves, numbering about 150, have been finding their way back to Switzerland.
-We explain their journey and give a short history of Swiss human-wildlife conflict in this original animated video.
+Wolves, numbering about 180, have been finding their way back to Switzerland.

 Government efforts to bring the lynx back have been successful, and now there are about 250 individual animals.
 This report from Swiss public television, SRF, has more.